Safety, Induction and PPE

 You will need to complete the Rail Commissioner’s Rail Safety Induction to the Adelaide Metropolitan Passenger Rail Network (AMPRN).

-Once this training is completed a certificate will be sent to your smart device.
+Once this training is completed an acknowledgement will be emailed to your smart device.
 You must retain this evidence of completion as you will be required to show this (along with photo ID) to the Protection Officer on-site in order to gain access to the AMPRN.
-This induction remains valid for a period of 12 months after which time you will be required to refresh and complete the module again to ensure knowledge is current and up to date.
+This induction remains valid for a period of 3 years after which time you will be required to refresh and complete the module again to ensure knowledge is current and up to date.

 Did you know you can use your smart device to carry digital copies of your licences and photo identification?
 To how find out how, visit mySAGOV and look at the "How do I digitise my passes and licences?" information?